-This method looks for mentions of the MeSH heading terms in the citation text as they appear in MeSH.
+This method looks for mentions of the MeSH heading in the citation text, as they appear in MeSH.
 If the mention of a MeSH heading is matched in the citation text, the citation is indexed with this MeSH heading.
 The preferred term and its entry terms are included in the dictionary.
 MeSH is turned into a list of terms and IDs.

-Our dictionary lookup implementation is based on the monqJFA package4.
-In addition to matching the dictionary terms to text, morphological changes are applied to the lexical items; e.g., the case of the first letter is normalized, hyphens are changed to spaces and plural termination is normalized.
+Our dictionary lookup implementation is based on the monq.JFA package [23].
+In addition to matching the dictionary terms to text, morphological changes are applied to the lexical items; e.g., the case of the first letter is normalized, hyphens are changed to spaces, and plural termination is normalized.
 Furthermore, the longest matched span is selected.
 For instance, the span of text "...quality of breast cancer care..." matches cancer and breast cancer.
 In this case, the match breast cancer is selected.

-In our work, dictionary lookup is used to index a citation based on the title and abstract text (MeSH TIAB DL) and to index only the title (MeSH TI DL), which might provide higher precision at the cost of recall.
+In our work, dictionary lookup was used to index a citation based on the title and abstract text (MeSH TIAB DL), and to index only the title (MeSH TI DL), which might provide higher precision, at the cost of recall.

-4.5 Naïve Bayes
+E. Naïve Bayes

-A citation C is indexed with a MeSH heading I if the probability of indexing the citation with the MeSH heading is higher than the probability of not being indexed with the MeSH heading NI:
+A citation C is indexed with a MeSH heading I, if the probability of indexing the citation with the MeSH heading is higher than the probability of not indexing it (NI):